-The individual parts of the operating menu are assigned to certain user roles (operator, maintenance etc.).
-Each user role contains typical tasks within the device lifecycle.
+The individual parts of the operating menu are assigned to certain user roles (e.g. operator, maintenance etc.).
+Each user role contains typical tasks within the device life cycle.

-Menu/pa arameter User role and tasks Content/meaning Language Task- oriented Role "Operator", "Maintenance" Tasks during operation: Configuration of the operational Defining the operating language Defining the Web server operating language Resetting and controlling totalizers Operation display Reading measured values Configuring the operational display (e.g. display format, display contrast) Resetting and controlling totalizers Setup "Maintenance" role Commissioning: Configuration of the measurement Configuration of the inputs and outputs Configuration of the communication interface Wizards for quick commissioning: Configuration of the system units Configuration of the communication interface Definition of the medium Display the I/O configuration Configuration of the inputs Configuration of the outputs Configuration of the operational display Configuration of the low flow cut off Configuration of the detection of partially filled and empty pipes Advanced setup For more customized configuration of the measurement (adaptation to special measuring conditions) Configuration of totalizers Configuration of WLAN settings Administration (define access code, reset measuring device) Diagnostics "Maintenance" role Troubleshooting: Diagnostics and elimination of process and device errors Measured value simulation Contains all parameters for error detection and analyzing process and device errors: Diagnostic list Contains up to 5 currently pending diagnostic messages.
+Menu/pa arameter User role and tasks Content/meaning Language Task- oriented Role "Operator", "Maintenance" Tasks during operation: Configuration of the operational Defining the operating language Defining the Web server operating language Resetting and controlling totalizers Operation display Reading measured values Configuration of the operational display (e.g. display format, display contrast) Resetting and controlling totalizers Setup "Maintenance" role Commissioning: Configuration of the measurement Configuration of the inputs and outputs Configuration of the communication interface Wizards for fast commissioning: Configuring the system units Configuration of the communication interface Definition of the medium Displaying the I/O configuration Configuring the inputs Configuring the outputs Configuration of the operational display Configuring the low flow cut off Configuring partial and empty pipe detection Advanced setup For more customized configuration of the measurement (adaptation to special measuring conditions) Configuration of totalizers Configuration of WLAN settings Administration (define access code, reset measuring device) Diagnostics "Maintenance" role Troubleshooting: Diagnostics and elimination of process and device errors Measured value simulation Contains all parameters for error detection and analyzing process and device errors: Diagnostic list Contains up to 5 currently pending diagnostic messages.
 Event logbook Contains event messages that have occurred.
-Device information Contains information for identifying the device.
-Measured values Contains all current measured values.
-Data logging submenu with the "Extended HistoROM" order option Storage and visualization of measured values Heartbeat The functionality of the device is checked on demand and the verification results are documented.
-Simulation Is used to simulate measured values or output values.
-Expert Function- oriented Tasks that require detailed knowledge of the function of the device: Commissioning measurements under difficult conditions Optimal adaptation of the measurement to difficult conditions Detailed configuration of the communication interface Error diagnostics in difficult cases Contains all the parameters of the device and makes it possible to access these parameters directly using an access code.
-The structure of this menu is based on the function blocks of the device: System Contains all higher-level device parameters that do not pertain either to the measurement or to measured value communication.
-Sensor Configuration of the measurement.
-Input Configuration of the status input.
-Output Configuration of the analog current outputs as well as the pulse/frequency and switch output.
-Communication Configuration of the digital communication interface and the Web server.
-Application Configuration of the functions that go beyond the actual measurement (e.g. totalizer).
-Diagnostics Error detection and analysis of process and device errors and for device simulation and Heartbeat Technology.
+Device information Contains information for identifying the device Measured values Contains all current measured values.
+Data logging submenu with the "Extended HistoROM" order option Storage and visualization of measured values Heartbeat Technology Verification of device functionality on request and documentation of verification results Simulation Used to simulate measured values or output values.

+Menu/p arameter User role and tasks Content/meaning Expert Function- oriented Tasks that require detailed knowledge of the function of the device: Commissioning measurements under difficult conditions Optimal adaptation of the measurement to difficult conditions Detailed configuration of the communication interface Error diagnostics in difficult cases Contains all of the device parameters and allows direct access to these by means of an access code.
+The structure of this menu is based on the function blocks of the device: System Contains all higher-level device parameters that do not affect measurement or measured value communication Sensor Configuration of the measurement.
+Input Configuration of the status input Output Configuration of the analog current outputs as well as the pulse/frequency and switch output Communication Configuration of the digital communication interface and the Web server Application Configuration of the functions that go beyond the actual measurement (e.g. totalizer) Diagnostics Error detection and analysis of process and device errors and for device simulation and Heartbeat Technology.

-8.3 Access to the operating menu via the local display
+8.3 Access to operating menu via local display